UMM-CSci-3601/intro-to-git/README.md

 your repository.

-When it succeeds, this will push all your commits up to GitHub; if you refresh your view of the GitHub repository you should see your new file along with your contact info, probably along with a lot of other files.
+When it succeeds, this will push all your commits up to GitHub; if you refresh your view of the GitHub repository in your browser you should see your new file along with your contact info, probably along with a lot of other files.

 You're now done with the first major part of the lab!